Thank you for your interest in our school. We look forward to learning about you.

 The successful applicant will be available on call as well as in advance for planned faculty absences.
 To apply, send your letter of interest and resume to Linda Braun at [email protected].
 Positions are open now and will remain listed here until filled.

 About TWS and Tucson:

 We are a dedicated faculty who are committed to working out of Anthroposophy in supporting the young child, and one another in our personal development.
 Our school was founded in 1993 and is the only independent Waldorf School in Arizona.
-In the coming year, we will continue to offer parent-child classes, two nursery classes, two kindergartens and a grades 1-8 school.
-We have a dedicated community of parents, faculty, staff and alumnae.
+In the coming year, we will continue to offer parent-child classes, two nursery classes, three kindergartens and grades 1-8 school.
+We have a dedicated community of parents, faculty, staff, and alumnae.

-The Tucson Waldorf School campus resides on a 10-acre site in the rural Binghampton Historic District in Tucson.
+The Tucson Waldorf School campus resides on a 10-acre site in the Binghampton Rural Historic Landscape in Tucson.
 We have completed two of four phases of a Capital Campaign to build our dream school on this stunning property.
-The River Bend campus hosts a biodynamic farm (River Road Gardens) which adds a vibrant piece to school life with the Community Supported Agriculture (CSA) program and its members.

 Situated in the lush Sonoran Desert and surrounded in all directions by beautiful mountain ranges, Tucson offers many hiking, biking, camping, rock climbing and other outdoor adventure opportunities.
 Within a short drive, you will find interesting small towns, national parks, and historic landmarks.
 Four hours south, on the Sea of Cortez, you will find beautiful beaches and world-class diving.
 Our summers are hot, our winters are ideal.
 Summer escapes include a short jaunt up Mt.
 Lemmon to 9,000 feet of cool air and pines.